 With Chat, your progress is always saved.
 If the boss happens to walk by, and a customer needs to close the Facebook tab, they can return to Facebook Messenger later.
 Then they can resume their chat where they left off.
 Pretty cool, eh?

 Andrea tells me that more features are on the way, but her team wanted to launch this MVP into the wild to get the feedback loop cranking.

 Some inspiration to get you going

 How you use Chat depends on your needs.
 If you find yourself fielding repetitive questions from customers, then use Chat to funnel them to your main support page, or even as an FAQ.
 You could also:

-- Run an impromptu NPS survey or poll on your latest product or feature release
+Run an impromptu survey or on your latest product or feature release

 You have options.
 But more importantly, you’ve got a critical channel covered.